Early Years Curriculum

 5. Commencement Date and End Date of Every Course

-2024/2025 Academic Year commences on 12 August 2024 and ends on 13 June 2025.
+All courses for the 2025/2026 Academic Year commence on 12 August 2025 and end on 12 June 2026.

 6. Average Student to Teacher Ratio of Every Primary School Course

-Maximum class size is 1:28 with an average class size of between 20 - 25 students.
+Maximum class size is 1:28, with an average class size of between 20 - 25 students.